CNAG-Biomedical-Informatics/pheno-ranker/docs/bff-pxf-simulator.md

     We have developed a tool for generating **simulated** (synthetic) data in either [BFF](bff.md) or [PXF](pxf.md) formats.

-    The tool, `bff-pxf-simulator`, is included as an executable (if downloaded from CPAN) or found in the `utils` directory (if downloaded from GitHub).
+    The tool, `bff-pxf-simulator`, is included as an executable (if downloaded from CPAN) or found in the `utils` directory (if downloaded from GitHub or Docker).

     !!!
 Example "Potential uses for synthetic data"